mwbryant/wasm4-space-invaders/README.md

 # wasm4_game

 A game written in Zig for the [WASM-4](https://wasm4.org) fantasy console.
+My first time using zig and recorded live on youtube.
+Many things are probably wrong.

 ## Building